apnadkarni/blt/man/busy.rst

     *CursorName* can be in any form accepted by **Tk_GetCursor**.
 The default cursor is "watch".

-  **-darken** *percent*
+  **-color** *colorName*
-    Specifies the amount darken or lighten the opaque busy window.
-The **-opaque** option must be set.
-The default is "30".
+    Specifies the color of the busy window.
+The option only has effect if the **-opacity** is greater than "0.0".
+The default is "black".

   **-image** *imageName*
-    Draws the given image centered over the opaque busy window.
+    Draws *imageName* centered over the busy window.
+The option only has effect if the **-opacity** is greater than "0.0".

-  **-opaque** *boolean*
+  **-opacity** *percent*
-    Indicates if an opaque busy window should be used.
-This window is a snapshot of the current window lightened or darkened by the specified amount (see the **-darken** option).
-The default is "0".
+    Specifices the percentage of opacity of the busy window.
+For example if *percent* is "100.0" the busy window is a solid color, specified by the **-color** option.
+If *percent* is "0.0", the busy window is completely transparent.
+The default is "0.0".

 **blt::busy configure** *windowName* ?\ *option* *value* ... ?
   Queries or modifies the **blt::busy** command configuration options for